tonycoupland/additive/README.md

 Work your way through four levels of difficultly from the easy to complete 'Junior' level through the the virtually impossible 'Genius' level.

+Visit the game website at http://additivegame.co.uk

+Download the iOS version built using Cordova from the AppStore https://itunes.apple.com/gb/app/additive/id878329435